daniel-furman/sft-demos/README.md

 ## 📚 Background

-The goal of instruction-tuning is to build LLMs that are capable of following natural language instructions to perform a wide range of tasks.
-The below was captured from the "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" talk by Andrej Karpathy.
-The key points illustrated for sft:
+The goal of instruction-tuning is to train LLMs that are capable of following natural language instructions to perform a wide range of tasks.
+The below was captured from the "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" talk by Andrej Karpathy:

-* Collect small but high-quality datasets in the form of prompt and ideal responses.
-* Do language modeling on this data, nothing changes algorithmically from pretraining.
-* After training we get an sft model which can be deployed as assistants (and it works to some extent).

 ![training_pipeline](https://raw.githubusercontent.com/daniel-furman/sft-demos/main/assets/assistant_training_pipeline.png)